padrinobook/padrinobook/02-03-user-login-and-registration.md

 just talks to the model and passing the ball to the right direction after an event.

-The last step we need to do is to register our observer in the `app.rb` file:
+The last step we need to do is to register our observer in the `app.rb` and disable the observer for our specs

 {: lang="ruby" }